Bookmark and Share BCRD home • BCRD@the Community Campus • sportscape • trails • about bcrd

 GPX file (right click to download)

-Download GPX file above, upload the track to your GPS and you'll always know where you are!!
+Download GPX file above, upload the track to your GPS or smartphone and you'll always know where you are!!

 Description / Access Information

-The Harriman Trail begins eight miles north of Ketchum at the Sawtooth National Recreation Area (NRA) Headquarters, and gains a gentle 1200 ft. in elevation as it winds its way north and west to Galena Lodge.
+The Harriman Trail begins eight miles north of Ketchum at the Sawtooth National Recreation Area Headquarters, and gains a gentle 1200 ft. in elevation as it winds its way north and west to Galena Lodge.
 It follows the course of the Big Wood River, alternating through spacious meadows, aspen stands and lodgepole forests, always with the majestic Boulder Mountain Range as a scenic backdrop.
 Activities include hiking, mountain biking, fishing, observing birds and wildlife, and horseback riding from Murphy Bridge north.
 In winter, the trail is groomed for Nordic skiing, serving as a vital link in the BCRD Nordic Trails system.
 The trail is non-motorized.

 Named in honor of W. Averell Harriman, the founder of Sun Valley, the trail began with a pledge from the Mary W. Harriman Foundation in 1991.
 This initial gift was magnified by partners in both the public and private sectors to begin construction in 1996.